 DIVISION 4 CRIMINAL HISTORY, SEX OFFENDER REGISTRY, AND CHILD ABUSE OR NEGLECT FINDINGS

 §745.669.
-Will a requirement that a subject register with the Texas Sex Offender Registry or an out-of-state sex offender registry affect the subject's ability to be present at an operation?
+Will a subject who is registered or required to register with the Texas Sex Offender Registry, an out-of-state sex offender registry, or the National Sex Offender Registry be allowed to be present at an operation?

-Yes, a subject who is required to register as a sex offender in Texas or any other state or territory may not be present at an operation.
+No, a subject who is registered or required to register as a sex offender with the Texas Sex Offender Registry, an out-of-state sex offender registry, or the National Sex Offender Registry may not be present at an operation.